 6. Finally, let's check the optimization effect.

 From the screenshot above, it can be seen that before optimization, the website homepage had 52 requests and was 918kb in size.
-After optimization, requests were reduced to 37, and the page size became 590kb, a reduction of 328k.
+After optimization, requests were reduced to 37, and the page size became 590kb, a reduction of 328kb.
 The official recommendation is to use it in conjunction with

 WP Rocketfor better results.
-Finally, here is a
+Finally, here is a screenshot of

 Comments are closed